czymaraclass/CompSocResearch/README.md

 ### Course Description

-Social science research often deals with the influence of social contexts on the individual.
-In comparative research, context is often understood as the country.
-For example: Does a nationalist election campaign jeopardize support for the welfare state?
+Much of social science research explores how social contexts shape individual attitudes and behaviors.
+In comparative studies, *context* is often defined at the country level—for example: Does a nationalist campaigning reduce support for the welfare state?
 Why do people in some countries trust the police more than in others?
 Does income inequality lead to depression?

-The course aims to provide students with the skills to carry out their own country comparison study.
-For this purpose, data from the European Social Survey (ESS) will be analyzed using the programming language R. *This is an advanced methods course - basic statistical knowledge, knowledge of data analysis (e.g. with R or Stata), and a general interest in quantitative research are required.* At the end of the course, students will conduct their own empirical-quantitative, country-comparative study in which they apply what they have learned during the semester to a topic of their choice.
+This course trains participants to conduct their own comparative analyses using data from the [European Social Survey](https://www.europeansocialsurvey.org/) (ESS) in R.

-This research training was originally conducted at Goethe University Frankfurt but is now openly accessible to anyone.
-Most sessions include a 90-minute lecture followed by a 90-minute exercise, ensuring a balanced blend of theoretical knowledge and practical application.
+This research training was originally taught at Goethe University Frankfurt but is now openly accessible to anyone.
+Most sessions combine a 90-minute lecture with a 90-minute hands-on tutorial.

 ### Sessions